mtsolekas/fsearch/README.md

 [![Translation status](https://hosted.weblate.org/widgets/fsearch/-/svg-badge.svg)](https://hosted.weblate.org/engage/fsearch/?utm_source=widget)

 **This repository contains mostly trivial changes to remove the need for intltool and use plain gettext instead.
-In short it removes the need for intltool, autoconf-archive and libxml2-utils.
 Thus to build, instead of invoking ./autogen.sh, you invoke autoreconf -ivf**

 FSearch is a fast file search utility, inspired by Everything Search Engine.
 It's written in C and based on GTK+3.